 Viking Ridge in Northern BC2025-Apr-21Variable

 Patches of snow start at 800m into trail.
 At 1.4km snow/ice is continuous, spikes needed.
 Snowshoes put on after km2.
 From km 3 snow was quite sticky, especially in meadows.
 Still sticky but not as bad after km5 board.
 Lake looks like it’s starting to cave in.
 Once above treeline no progress made as there was fresh wet snow of maybe 10cm on top of a crust base.
 Too much sliding.
-Beautiful as always on Viking.

 Michael Anderson